nkoturovic/cpp-nix-project-template/README.md

 ### Other nix commands

 - `nix flake update` - Updates `flake.lock` file (used both by `flake.nix` and `default.nix`)
+- `nix fmt` - Format nix files based on a formatter specified in `flake.nix` file

 Flakes are still an experimental feature of Nix, to add flake support look at the [flakes documentation][doc-nix-flake]